oscarotero/ensino/posts/o-x.md

 ---
-title: O x
+title: As pronuncias do x
-summary: As pronuncias do x
+summary: ""
 tags:
   - foneticagalega
 ---